TytusKolpak/SlipThrough2/Documentation/GameElements.md

     1. Show You Lose if player dies
 14. Make player red after being attacked too

+## Done in 3.X.X

+1. Background image
+    1. Change the image to something thematic.
+    2. Make movement horizontal.
+    3. Put in another moving image with transparent background which moves faster in the same direction as the firs one to create a parallax effect.

 ## To be done in 3.X.X

-### Misc cleanup and Quality of Life changes

-4. Introduce Testing?
+### Window resolution

+1. It would be cool if it was 16:9 to enable fullscreen without stretching at different rates
+    1. Right now it's:
+        1. 6("rooms")x6(cells)x32px = 1152 width,
+        2. 3("rooms")x6(cells)x32px = 576 height,
+        3. So proportion is 2:1
+    2. 16 x room width x 32 = 506 x room width -> If we want 3 cell room then width of window is 1518 already
+    3. height would be 9 x 3 x 32 = 865
+    4. We can give it a try and see how it goes

-### Background image
+### Weaponry

-1. Background image
-    1. Change the to something thematic.
-    2. Make movement horizontal
-    3. Put in another moving image with transparent background which moves faster in the same direction as the firs one to create a parallax effect
+1. Introduce a new building
+2. Have inside be built as a completely new, full size map representing inside of a building
+3. Inside a new weapon can be picked up (and then used)
+4. Potions can be bought? (would require gold acquiring in some way)
+    1. And used to regain health, mana or some other stats
+5. Shield can be bought (needs to be used with B - blocks an enemy attack)
+6. Have weapons have a hitting animation - like a little rotation + position change

 ### Map

+1. Moving map.
-1. Moving map - be able to get to the right side of current map and load next half of the map to the right thus making it look like there is still some land.
-Make the move smooth, not a jump.
+    1. Be able to get to the right side of current map and load next half of the map to the right.
-2. Smith/shop building with its contents after entering - whole new map layout
+        1. Thus making it look like there is still some land.
+    2. Make the move smooth, not a jump.
+    3. Generate the new map portion as 100% of view (in full window size).

 ### Enemy